Ahmad-alsanie/co2-monitoring-service/README.md

 - Rate limiting the API not to allow abuse
 - Handle concurrent requests and ensure thread safety
 - Adjust the returned http status code to be more descriptive and meaningful
+- The service cannot scale horizontally due to SensorStateRepository using in memory DS.
+This can be easily replaced with a distributed storage system that can be accessed and modified by all service instances.
+This could be a distributed cache (like Redis, Hazelcast), a database (SQL or NoSQL), or another form of shared storage that ensures consistency and availability of data across instances.

+### Out of scope
+Decoupling the `SensorService` and `MeasurementService` from `AlertService` and `SensorService` requires a design approach that allows the sensor status update logic to function independently of alert notification concerns and sensor concerns.
+This can be achieved using event-driven architecture.
+Events to be published whenever a sensor status changes to ALERT, and any interested parties can listen to these events and act accordingly.
+This decouples the sensor status management from the alerting mechanism.
+Implementing events is out of scope of this service and not a requirement.

 Happy coding!